brandon-benge/InterviewPrep/system-design/components/caching.md

   - **Dependency-based:** Invalidate when related data changes
   - **Stale-while-revalidate:** Serve stale content immediately while updating in background

+Cache invalidation is the process of removing or updating stale data from the cache to ensure consistency with the underlying data source.
+Effective invalidation strategies are critical for maintaining data accuracy and system reliability.
+See the methods below for common invalidation approaches.
 - **Cache Invalidation Schemes**
   - **Cache-aside (Lazy Loading):** Application manages cache, loads on cache miss
   - **Write-through:** Write to cache and database simultaneously